Manifold Learning for Personalized and Label-Free Detection of Cardiac Arrhythmias: Introduction

 \item The demonstration that signals from different patients are distinctly separated in the 2D latent space.
 This suggests that heartbeat signals are highly individual-specific and can serve as a unique fingerprint.
 Consequently, relying on signals from different individuals to train a supervised model may not be effective for heart arrhythmia detection in new individuals.

-\item This is the first study to demonstrate that heart arrhythmia can be detected in a fully unsupervised, personalized, and lead-independent manner by applying NLDR to signals from each individual separately.
-Our approach is not limited to a specific class of arrhythmias and can handle multiple types of cardiac anomalies. \end{itemize}
+\item The demonstration that heart arrhythmias can be detected in an unsupervised, personalized, and lead-independent manner by applying NLDR to signals from each individual separately.
+This approach produces distinct clusters in low-dimensional spaces, corresponding to different heartbeat phenotypes, that distinguish normal beats from arrhythmias and can be identified by clustering algorithms.
+It is not limited to specific classes and can handle multiple types of cardiac anomalies and subtle ECG signal variations. \end{itemize}